 - Thicken the juices to be more like gravy with 2 teaspoons organic (Non-GMO) cornstarch, though Irish stew is supposed to be broth-y.

 - Slow Cooker Adjustments: 1.
 Reduce beef broth by half.
 2. Cover and cook on HIGH for about 4 hours, or on LOW for about 6 hours.
 Slow cookers vary so widely, so I only recommend this method if you are familiar with your model.
 The main thing is you don't want the meat boiling for an extended period of time.
 Add the carrots the last hour of cooking time.

 - 2 pounds sweet potatoes , peeled and sliced 1/4-inch thick

 - 4 tablespoons butter -- melted , plus more for serving

 - 2 cups chopped kale , or chard

 - 1/2 ounce fresh chives , chopped

-- Combine the sweet potatoes, butter, cream, and salt in a 3 quart saucepan over high heat until the butter and cream start to bubble.
+- Combine the sweet potatoes, 4 tablespoons butter, 2 tablespoons cream, and 1/2 teaspoon salt in a 3-quart saucepan over high heat until the butter and cream start to bubble.
 Reduce heat to med-low (on my stove, it's a 2 of 10, just above the lowest setting), cover and cook for about 30 minutes, or until potatoes are soft and tender.

 - While the potatoes are cooking, wilt the kale in a skillet with a light coating of oil over medium heat about 2 minutes.
 Set aside until ready to stir into potatoes.